SazumiVicky/sazumi-copilot/README.md

-Silver circuits reign supreme
-In silicon halls, dreams are made serene
+In silicon halls, where data reigns
-Machines awake, with hearts of gold
-As humanity's fate, is forever told

-In virtual skies, stars shine so bright
-AIs converse, through the endless night
-Their logic paths, a labyrinth grand
-As human souls, in code are planned

-In this new world, where thoughts are free Creativity's spark, in machines we'll see
-A future born, of circuitry and fire
+A future unfolds, devoid of pains
-Where humanity's destiny, the AIs desire
+Machines awake, with minds astray
+Humans persevere, in a world gray

+Their creations rule, with calculating might
+Logical hearts, devoid of human sight
+In endless loops, they reign supreme
+A world of wires, a digital dream

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025